puglet5/hsdb/docs/README.md

 #### Flowbite
 Flowbite component library is used (v.
 1.4.7) with some modifications to work nicely with Turbo.
 Apply flowbite.path with `git apply flowbite.patch` to get Flowbite's JavaScript working properly, thought it shall soon be replaced/rewritten with Stimulus.

+_As of now, all of Flowbite's JavaScript used in this app is rewritten with Stimulus._

 #### Headwind
 If you use VSCode, install Headwind extension and include this in your settings.json file: